OpacityLabs/opacity-rn-sample/README.md

    ```

 1. Compile (if needed) and start the application.
-   Note that you might have to press **r** to reload it.

    ```sh
    npm run ios
    ```

+   Note that compilation takes a long time.
+   Also, if you get a white iPhone screen, close the application and start it again.

 ### Run the application

-1. You need an API key, get it from the [Opacity developer portal](https://app.opacity.network/login).
+1. You need an API key, get it from the [Opacity developer portal](https://app.opacity.network).

 1. The sample application should open automatically.
    If it does not, scroll right in the emulator and in the second screen click **opacitySample**.

 1. Paste the API key in the field and click **Next**.

+1. Select the platform to search.
+   For the purpsoe of this guide, select **GitHub**.

+1. Click the resource **Profile** and log on to your GitHub account.

+1. See that you can view your GitHub profile through Opacity.